Making Solar Energy More Accessible

 - A load zone is an area of a state, broken down by region.
 Long Island is considered a load zone, so any customer of PSEG Long Island is a part of the same “Zone K”.

 Contact a community solar developer to inquire about participation in a project near you.
 Below is a list of approved developers.
 Please be sure to look into and compare different developers, as some may have different terms, conditions and pricing.
-Are you a developer?
-Find out how to host a solar project.

 Approved Community Solar Developers